cemckinley/kuato/README.md

 ## Installation

-Requires node, npm and grunt to be installed first.
-See https://github.com/gruntjs/grunt/wiki/Getting-started for grunt.js CLI install instructions.
+Requires node, npm, grunt, and compass to be installed first.
+See https://github.com/gruntjs/grunt/wiki/Getting-started for grunt.js CLI install instructions and installing grunt locally.
 Once the above is installed, run the following command in your terminal:
 `curl -L goo.gl/qWJG9 | bash`